roo2003/roo2003.github.io/_pages/research.md

 - [Microwave radiative modeling through precipitating clouds](#rtm)
 - [Balance and trends of atmospheric water cycle](#water-cycle)

+(Click on each research area to navigate to the respective section)

 <hr/>

 ## <a id='remote-sensing'></a>Satellite remote sensing of clouds and precipitation